bitomia/realm/README.md

 ### Debian 12 setup

-To build realm you will need also to install some ZFS dependencyes from [Debian Bookworm Backports](https://backports.debian.org/Instructions/).
+To build realm you will need also to install some ZFS dependencies from [Debian Bookworm Backports](https://backports.debian.org/Instructions/).

 Install backports as follows: